Randomized adiabatic quantum linear solver algorithm with optimal complexity scaling and detailed running costs: Algorithmic details

-and note that $f_j(t)$ is not a valid probability distribution since it can be negative, so we take $p_j(t) = f_j(t)^2/N_j$.
+Note that $f_s(t)$ is not a valid probability distribution since it can be negative, so we take $p_{s}(t) = f_s(t)^2/N_s$.
 It is readily verified that

-if $N_j = 0.2379128\dots \times \Delta(s_j)$ and therefore $p_j(t)$ is a valid probability density on the real line.
-The associated characteristic function $\chi_j(\omega)$ is the Fourier transform of this distribution and using the convolution theorem we have
+with normalization $ 0.2379128\dots \times \Delta(s)$ and therefore $p_{s}(t)$ is a valid probability density on the real line.
+The associated characteristic function $\chi_s(\omega)$ is the Fourier transform of this distribution and using the convolution theorem we have